Mary Jane Credeur

 Credeur’s work was cited in “Too Big to Fail,” the seminal book by The New York Times’s longtime lead M&A reporter Andrew Ross Sorkin about how Wall Street and Washington scrambled to prevent a collapse of the financial system in 2008.
 Her work was also referenced in “The Secret Club That Runs The World” about the fraternity of commodity traders by former CNBC reporter Kate Kelly.

-Before founding The Credeur Group, she was the Director of Intelligence for the Transaction Sciences team of commercial real estate brokers at Transwestern, where she performed forensic investigation into the financial health and objectives of prospective and current clients.
-She also conducted counterparty intelligence on the owners of buildings to reveal insights on their financial objectives and constraints in addition to other proprietary information that fueled an arbitrage approach to negotiation and deal structuring.
+Before founding The Credeur Group, she was the Director of Intelligence at commercial real estate firm Transwestern, where she performed forensic investigation into the financial health and objectives of prospective and current clients.
+She also conducted counterparty intelligence on the owners of buildings to uncover insights on their financial motivations and other proprietary information that fueled an arbitrage approach to negotiation and deal structuring.

 Earlier in her career, Credeur covered the dot-com boom and bust of the early 2000s and the business of tourism and sports while she was a reporter at the Atlanta Business Chronicle.
-She previously worked at The Grand Rapids Press and The Holland Sentinel, both based in Michigan, and completed a summer internship at The Des Moines Register in Iowa.
+She previously worked at The Grand Rapids Press and The Holland Sentinel, both based in Michigan, and interned at The Des Moines Register in Iowa.

 She also volunteers with TutorMate, which matches professionals with first graders for weekly sessions to improve their reading, comprehension and overall confidence.
 Her first pupil, Drake, is now a third grader who loves books about animals, cars and space.